Baw Baw Culture and Connection Precinct

 The two buildings will be connected by an accessible pedestrian plaza that feeds into Warragul’s town centre to the south and Civic Park to the north - a 12 acre established parkland with existing walking tracks and an accessible all-ages playground.

-A new state of the art library will replace the old and outdated existing Warragul library currently positioned away from the town centre and other community amenities.
+A new state of the art library will replace the old and outdated existing Warragul Library currently positioned away from the town centre and other community amenities.

 Land for the proposed facility is owned by Council and shovel-ready for development.